Sequitur is a BeOS/Haiku-native MIDI sequencer with a MIDI processing add-on architecture. It allows you

 about 5MB of code that is unused here.
 The complete original source from ARP,

-now patched to match this,
+now patched to match the latest version,

 is available at